About the Show

 Episode 6 - Lavenham

-For years a Suffolk farmer has gathered hundreds of pieces of Roman pottery, jewellery and coins from one particular field on his land.
+A Suffolk farmer has gathered hundreds of pieces of Roman pottery, jewellery and coins from one of his fields.
 Where did all this rich material come from and why is it so concentrated in one area?
-The Time Team head into the wide open spaces of Lavenham, Suffolk, to find out in the final challenge of this series.

 Time Team synopsis